smartmeio/arancino-library/README.md

 ## Credits
-Much of the documentation has been extrapolated from [Redis Command](https://redis.io/commands/) Redis and Arduino are trademarks of their respective owners.
+Most of the documentation has been extrapolated from [Redis Command](https://redis.io/commands/) Redis and Arduino are trademarks of their respective owners.